sunrah27/eCommerce/README.md

 - [x] Added pop-up notification after login
 - [x] Added pop-up notification after adding item to shopping basket

+## New Features in V2.0
+- [x] Updated login and registration to offer full login and registration functionality replacing `userDB.json`
+- [x] Login and Registration is done using a `Flask API` and stored in `MySQL Database`
+- [ ] Add logic to check for session cookie if user has logged in
+- [ ] Implement Accounts page
+- [ ] Allow registered users to change personal information
+- [ ] Implement Purchase history

+Site is now linked with another project [flaskapp](https://github.com/sunrah27/flaskapp)

 ## Detailed breakdown of website development

 ### Inspiration